The story of the original United Service Hotel & Tavern

-However, the infrastructure on Perth Allotment L3 remained, and was also physically closer to the military establishment— who had guaranteed pay days of grog money.
-The original building was rebranded the United Service Tavern, so who better to run it than Hodges’ own kin, now he was a private citizen as well?
+However, they still possessed the infrastructure on Perth Allotment L3, and this location remained physically closer to the military establishment— and a clientele whose guaranteed pay days were until recently officially known as grog money.
+This original structure was rebranded as the United Service Tavern, and who better to run it than Hodges’ own kin, now he had bought his way out of uniform too?

 The seeds of misfortune germinated almost straight away.
-Joseph Moore, silent co-owner of L3, died very suddenly late October 1835.
-The Hodges found themselves having to deal with a new party who wanted to cash in their equity in their unexpected new possession.
-The question was resolved in court by the beginning of the year 1837 not in the Hodges family’s favour.
+Joseph Moore, Portuguese boatman and silent co-owner of L3, died very suddenly late October 1835.
+The Hodges found themselves having to deal with a new partner who wanted to cash in their equity in their unexpected new possession as soon as possible.
+The question was resolved in court by the beginning of the year 1837 but not in the Hodges family’s favour.

-While this setback was being resolved, presumably with much expense, and a block of land now half it’s previous size — another merchant, one who had loaned them the money to purchase L7, now attempted to auction the same out from underneath them.
-It all proved to be a book keeping error on the merchant’s part.
-George Hodges was understandably irate and took Lionel Samson to court over the matter.
-Hodges lost this case as well, He retained ownership of L7 but now he was now on bad terms with the major supplier of produce he needed to sell.
+While this setback was being sorted (presumably at great expense) — another merchant, the same one who had loaned them the money to purchase L7, at the same attempted to auction the same out from underneath them all because of a book-keeping error on the merchants’s side.
+George Hodges was understandably irate and took Lionel Samson to court over another related book-keeping matter.
+Hodges lost that case again, as he usually did, but retained ownership L7.
+Now he had antagonised the principal suppler of produce sold in his establisments.

-Hodges may have had no choice but to put the original site of the United Service Hotel up for sale by the beginning of 1840.
-Also included was the good will, custom and the very name of the establishment his son-in-law had run for him for the past five years.
-(Notice it W[illiam] Samson, not his brother Lionel, that assisted this event)
+The family may have had no choice other than to put the remainder of the original site of the United Service Hotel on L3 up for sale at the beginning of 1840.
+Also included was the good will, custom and the very name of the establishment his son-in-law had run for him — seemingly very successfully — for the past five years.
+(Notice it W[illiam] Samson, not his brother Lionel, that assisted at this sale.)

-The name of the United Service Hotel on L7 changed over time from Hodge’s United Service Hotel, to just Hodge’s Hotel — then Royal Victoria Hotel, (after the new British monarch in 1837) — eventually it was just the Victoria Hotel.
-But by now it was too late to save the family business in Western Australia.
-The Victoria Hotel was also sold by the end of the year 1840.
+The name of their hotel on lot L7 evolved over time from the United Service Hotel, to Hodge’s United Service Hotel, to just Hodge’s Hotel — then a complete re-brand as the Royal Victoria Hotel, (after the new British monarch in 1837) — shortened inevitably to the Victoria Hotel.
+But by then it was too late to save the family business in Western Australia.
+The Victoria Hotel was sold by the end of the year 1840.

 Sale of the Victoria Hotel.—This old established house and extensive premises, with well stocked garden, &c, was sold byThe Perth Gazette and Western Australian Journal, 12 Dec 1840, p.
 2